Old-Lab-Archives/MeowJS/README.md

 <br><br>
 <b>MeowMathJS</b> is a sub-branch of <a href="https://github.com/Geek-Research-Lab/MeowJS">MeowJS</a> under it's master.<br>
 This branch repository is dedicated on creating cool Math JS files that will be later merged with MeowJS as enhancement. <br>
+Also, Check out the wiki to understand much better ---> <a href="https://github.com/Geek-Research-Lab/MeowJS/blob/MeowMathJS/MeowMath-wiki.md">MeowMath Wiki</a><br>
 There is also another dedicated <a href="https://github.com/Geek-Research-Lab/MeowJS/tree/MeowNinjaJS">branch</a>.